30DEC

 Original article

-Evaluation of student’s perception and attitudes towards switching from in-class to online teaching in the era of COVID-19
+Evaluation of student’s perception and attitude towards switching from in-class to online teaching in the era of COVID-19

 Suleiman I. Sharif, Rubian S. Sharif, Roula A. Jabri, Rand A. Shriki, Abduelmula R. Abduelkarem